barryclark/jekyll-now/_posts/2018-9-18-Password-Rules-Are-Bullshit.md

 title: Password Rules Are Bullshit!
 ---

-> If we don't solve the password problem for users in my lifetime I am gonna haunt you from beyond the grave as a ghost [https://imgur.com/bmk7iMD][2]
+> If we don't solve the password problem for users in my lifetime I am gonna haunt you from beyond the grave as a ghost.

 Of the many, many, _many_ [bad things about passwords][1], you know what the worst is?
 Password rules.